Giant Haystacks

-Martin Austin Ruane (10 October 1946 – 29 November 1998) was an English professional wrestler of Irish parentage, best known by the ring name Giant Haystacks.
+Martin Austin Ruane (10 October 1946 – 29 November 1998) was a British professional wrestler of Irish parentage, best known by the ring name Giant Haystacks.
 He was one of the best-known wrestlers on the British wrestling scene in the 1970s and 1980s.
-He also worked in both Canada and the United States under the name Loch Ness Monster or simply Loch Ness.
+He also worked in Canada and the United States under the name Loch Ness Monster or simply Loch Ness.